 In assessing the ALLL, it is important to recognize that management's process, methodology, and underlying assumptions require a substantial degree of judgment.
-Even when an organization maintains sound loan administration and collection procedures and effective internal systems and controls, the estimation of losses may not be precise due to the wide range of factors that must be considered.
+Even when organization maintains sound administration and -collection procedures and effective internal systems and controls, the estimation of losses may not be precise due to the wide range of factors that must be considered.
 Further, the ability to estimate losses on specific loans and categories of loans improves over time as substantive information accumulates regarding the factors affecting repayment prospects.
 When management has (1) maintained effective systems and controls for identifying, monitoring, and addressing asset-quality problems and (2) analyzed all significant factors affecting the collectibility of the portfolio, examiners should give considerable weight to management's estimates in assessing the adequacy of the overall ALLL.

-Examiners and bank holding company management should give consideration to the impact of the Financial Accounting Standards Board's (FASB) Statement No. 114, "Accounting by Creditors for Impairment of a Loan" (FAS 114) (as amended by FASB Statement No. 118, "Accounting by Creditors for Impairment of a Loan-Income Recognition and Disclosures") on the ALLL estimating process.
-FAS 114 sets forth guidance for estimating the impairment of a loan for general financial reporting purposes.
+Examiners and bank holding company management should consider the impact of the Financial Accounting Standards Board's (FASB) Statement No. 114, "Accounting by Creditors for Impairment of a Loan" (FAS 114) (as amended by FASB Statement No. 118, "Accounting by Creditors for Impairment of a Loan-Income Recognition and Disclosures"), on the ALLL-estimating process.
+FAS 114 sets forth guidance for estimating the impairment of